 MEng projects may be research oriented, in which case it is possible to submit the main part of the report in the form of a research paper or papers.
 The report should still include the correctly formatted front cover, the abstract, an introductory chapter describing the aims and goals, a conclusions and evaluation chapter, and appropriate appendices.

-If you opt for this approach you must first obtain the agreement of your supervisor at an early stage in the project and then carefully follow their advice on how to proceed.
+If you opt for this approach you must first obtain the agreement of your supervisor and then carefully follow their advice on how to proceed.
 Your supervisor will guide you through the process of writing an academic paper.
 You will also be encouraged to give a research group seminar on your work towards the end of the project, which can be counted as one of the project deliverables.